wieslawsoltes/Dock/docs/dock-advanced.md

 }
 ```

-`DockState` tracks the active and focused dockables so the state can be restored after loading.
+`DockState` tracks document/tool content (and document templates) so that state can be restored after loading.

 ## Dynamic documents and tools